iswhy/nwchem/README.md

 The current branch of the NWChem quantum chemistry program contains the implementation of the *weak-field asymptotic theory (WFAT) in the integral representation (IR)* as a module.
 WFAT is a rigorous method for the simulation of molecular tunneling ionization due to static fields.
 Our current implementation of WFAT as a NWChem module supports one-electron WFAT in the leading-order approximation (OE-WFAT(0)), one-electron WFAT including the first-order correction (OE-WFAT(1)), and many-electron WFAT in the leading-order approximation (ME-WFAT(0)).
 Typical applications of WFAT include the calculation of orientation-dependent strong-field ionization rates of a molecule and the associated transverse electron momentum distributions.
 A quick tutorial on how to use this module as well as the definition of the input directives are given in the following.

 ***Note***:
 At the moment, the WFAT module can only be used for states or orbitals obtained from a DFT calculation using the `nwxc` DFT library.
-Extending the implementation to allow use of the `libxc` library and to be independent of DFT, hence allowing more general wave function types, is still in our plan.
+Extending the implementation to allow use of the `libxc` library and to be independent of DFT, hence allowing more general wave function types, is in our plan.